nearprotocol/stakewars/troubleshooting.md

 ```

 **3. The network is not producing new blocks**
-In the unlikely situation that NEAR Protocol is not producing new blocks, near-shell cannot issue commands that change the state of the ledger, such as `near call` or `near login`.
+In the unlikely situation that NEAR Protocol is not producing new blocks, near-cli cannot issue commands that change the state of the ledger, such as `near call` or `near login`.
 In this case, you have to check the status of the network from the page at https://status.nearprotocol.com/ and wait when the services are back online to perform such actions.

 ### 2.2.
-I get a `type: 'UntypedError'` if I try to use near-shell
+I get a `type: 'UntypedError'` if I try to use near-cli
 Most of the time you can find the reason of the error by scrolling up a few lines:
 ```
 Using options: {